-Home of Scottish Hero Andrew Murry, Dunblane has an incredible and long history, legend has it that this small was discovered in 602 by the Celtic missionary, St Blane at a ford in the Allan Water.
-Read this post for things to do in Dunblane and hotels in Dunblane.
+Dunblane, Scotland, is home to Scottish Hero Andrew Murry and has an incredible and long history.
+Legend has it that this town was discovered in 602 by the Celtic missionary, St Blane, at a ford in the Allan Water.
+You’ll find that there are many things to do in Dunblane!

-The town is a great base for travellers that want to explore the nearby areas of Stirling and Doune.
+The town is an excellent base for travellers who want to explore Stirling and Doune’s nearby areas.
 The surrounding areas of Dunblane have lots to offer families – everything from summer camps to festivals.

 Things to do in Dunblane

-There is plenty of things to do in Dunblane which is situated a few miles north of Stirling.
+There are plenty of things to do in Dunblane, situated a few miles north of Stirling.
 It is a great holiday destination for families and couples that want to explore one of the most attractive areas in the central belt of Scotland.

 This majestic medieval church in Dunblane dates as far back as the 12th century.

-Visitors to the town are enchanted by this architectural gem and it is a four-star VisitScotland attraction.
+These architectural churches enchant visitors to the town, and it is a four-star VisitScotland attraction.

 Doune The Rabbit Hole

-This family-friendly festival has live music throughout the weekend as well as DJ workshops, yoga for kids, a food market with a great selection of vendors (including vegan and vegetarian options).
+This family-friendly festival has live music throughout the weekend and DJ workshops, yoga for kids, and a food market with a great selection of vendors (including vegan and vegetarian options).

 You can also camp throughout the weekend – glamping options are available for those that want to go all out in this stunning area of the Trossachs.